freqtrade/freqtrade/docs/developer.md

 These Protections should do their evaluation across all pairs, and consequently will also lock all pairs from trading (called a global PairLock).
 Global protection must set `has_global_stop=True` to be evaluated for global stops.
 The method `global_stop()` will be called whenever a trade closed (sell order completed).

+##### Protections - calculating lock end time

+Protections should calculate the lock end time based on the last trade it considers.
+This avoids relocking should the lookback-period be longer than the actual lock period.

+---

 ## Implement a new Exchange (WIP)